helldotrs/helldotrs/README.md

 - 👋 Hi, I’m @hellmak
 - 👀 I’m interested in programming, alternative keyboard layouts
-- 🌱 I’m currently learning ooPHP, MySQL and Roller skating
+- 🌱 I’m currently learning PyGame
-- 💞️ I’m looking to collaborate on ooPHP projects
+- 💞️ I’m looking to collaborate on smaller PyGame and Python projects.
 - 📫 How to reach me ...

 <!---